genestack/user-tutorials/source/guide/using-genestack-public-data_include.rst

 By default a metainfo data table is based on **Default Import Template** that, however, you can easily replace with a custom one (learn more about templates in the section Importing data).
-To do so click on the template's name, select **Change template**, and in the appear pop-up window pick template of interest.
+To do so click on the template's name, select **Change template**, and select the template you want in the pop-up window.

 .. image:: images/change-template.png